 Want to learn more about Windows 8.1?
 Check Windows 8.1 Essential Training.

-My name is Jess Stratton, and welcome to your first look at windows 8.1 update 1.
-You can get this free upgrade on April 8th 2014 by doing a standard windows update on your computer or just by waiting until your computer does the automatic updates on its own.
-If you currently haven't upgraded to Windows 8.1 yet, meaning you're still on the base version of Windows 8, you can absolutely get this upgrade, but you have to go to the Windows Store first to get it.
+- [Voiceover] My name is Jess Stratton, and welcome to your first look at Windows 8.1 Update 1.
+You can get this free upgrade on April 8, 2014 by doing a standard Windows update on your computer, or just by waiting until your computer does the automatic updates on its own.
+If you currently haven't upgraded to Windows 8.1 yet, meaning you're still in the base version of Windows 8, you can absolutely get this upgrade, but you have to go to the Windows Store first to get it.
 I'm focusing on a desktop PC using a mouse to show you these changes.

-The main notable change in this update is the further separation of touch screen features versus using a traditional desktop with a mouse.
-So, let's dive in and start by finding out what happens now when the system boots up.
-In Windows 8.1 Update 1, if Windows detects that you're using a non touchscreen version of Windows, it will now boot to the Desktop by default, which is where I am right now.
-Where it will continue to boot to the Modern App Start screen, formally called Metro, if you're using a touch screen.
+The main notable change in this update is the further separation of touchscreen features versus using a traditional desktop with a mouse.
+Let's dive in and start by finding out what happens now when the system boots up.
+In Windows 8.1 Update 1, if Windows detects that you're using a non-touchscreen version of Windows, it will now boot to the desktop by default, which is where I am right now, where it will continue to boot to the modern app start screen, formally called Metro, if you're using a touchscreen.

-Now, I'm going to click to go back to the Desktop because you can change this.
-If I right click on the Taskbar, and choose Properties, change to the Navigation tab, and now, uncheck when I sign in or close all apps on a screen, go to the Desktop instead of Start.
+Now I'm gonna click to go back to the desktop, because you can change this.
+If I right-click on the taskbar and choose Properties, change to the Navigation tab, and now uncheck When I sign in or close all apps on a screen, go to the desktop instead of start.
 When you're done, click OK, and that change will be updated.
-The ability to boot to the Desktop is not new.
-That's been there since the original 8.1 update, but having it boot there by default, according to what device you're using, is what's new.
+The ability to boot to the desktop is not new.
+That's been there since the original 8.1 update, but having it boot there by default according to which device you're using is what's new.

-So, let's move on to some more Desktop changes.
-The Windows App Store is now pinned, by default so that you can find new apps more quickly.
-Also you can now pin those Metro apps to the Desktop Taskbar.
-I'm going to click to go back to the Start Screen.
-I can choose an app and right click it, and you'll notice now that i'm using the mouse, I get some new context sensitive menus here.
-I'll choose Pin to Taskbar.
-I'll click back on my Desktop, and you'll now see that a Metro app has now been pinned to the Taskbar.
+Let's move on to some more desktop changes.
+The Windows app store is now pinned by default so that you can find new apps more quickly.
+Also, you can now pin those Metro apps to the desktop taskbar.
+I'm gonna click to go back to the start screen.
+I can choose an app, and right-click it, and you'll notice that now that I'm using the mouse, I get some new context-sensitive menus here.
+I'll choose pin to taskbar.
+I'll click back on my desktop, and you'll now see that a Metro app has been pinned to the taskbar.